Find Affordable College Courses

 Ithaca, NY

 Cornell University did quite well in this year’s ranking of the most popular places for natural resources and conservation students to get a master’s degree.
 It came in at #7 on the list.
-Located in the small city of Ithaca, Cornell is a private not-for-profit school with a very large student population.
+Located in the small city of Ithaca, Cornell is a private not-for-profit college with a very large student population.

 Women make up 56% of the natural resources and conservation majors at the school.